-Finally, the overlapping areas between the land irrigated using water from the Missouri River and the land irrigated using groundwater were removed for the 17 counties along the Missouri River corridor.
-The total areas of land that may be irrigated using groundwater and water from the Missouri River for each county are summarized in Table 4.3 and redisplayed in Figure 4.8.
-When overlaying these land parcels with the 2023 USDA Cropland Data Layer (https://nassgeodata.gmu.edu/CropScape/), all of these lands are related to agriculture land uses including cropland and pastures.
+The total areas of land that may be potentially irrigated using water from the Missouri River and groundwater (both scenarios) for each county are summarized in Table 4.3 and redisplayed in Figure 4.10.
+When overlaying these land parcels with the 2023 USDA Cropland Data Layer (https://nassgeodata.gmu.edu/CropScape/), all of these lands are related to cropland and pasture land uses.